 Although many teachers arrive earlier, they use the time before students arrive to prepare materials and activities for the day.
-All school bus students will be dropped off in front of the school of the building.
+All school bus students will be dropped off on the side of the school of the building.
 All other students are to enter the building through the main entrance of the school.
 Students are to proceed immediately to breakfast and/or go directly to the assigned area for each grade level.
 Teacher will pick up the students from the designated area at 8:15 a.m.
 (1st) or 8:20 a.m.
 (2nd-5th) grade teachers).
-The only exception is Pre-K and Kindergarten students who will wait in the cafeteria under supervision.
+The only exception is Pre-K and Kindergarten students who will be assigned to the Art room and the first grade students who are on the cafeteria stage.
 On rainy mornings, all students will follow the same morning procedure.
 Please note that due to security precautions, access to all areas of the school building is restricted to students and school personnel only.